pytorch/serve/examples/pt2/README.md

 `{"pt2" : "inductor"}`

-As an example let's expand our getting started guidde with the only difference being passing in the extra `compile.json` file
+As an example let's expand our getting started gui  de with the only difference being passing in the extra `compile.json` file

 ```
 mkdir model_store